Brice-sogilis/di-post/Post.md

 }
 ```

 As the caller is now controlling the allocation, it can raise an error if the function is trying to allocate more memory than expected.
-In case of an allocation error, the caller control the error raised by the allocator and the potential recovery strategies to apply, freeing the function from this responsibility.
+In case of an allocation error, the caller controls the error raised by the allocator and the potential recovery strategies to apply, freeing the function from this responsibility.

 ## 2) Testability

 Another benefit of dependency injection is that it eases the unit testing of a component.
-Consider the following NodeJS function where we want to dispatch a message to different address according to the message content:
+Let's consider the following NodeJS function where we want to dispatch a message to distinct addresses according to the message content:

 ```ts source=node/example.ts lines=1-9
 import axios from "axios";